liuhongbo/FlexHtmlHelper/README.md

 A flexible html helper library for asp.net mvc and asp.net webpages application.

-V1.0 is really just a htmlhelper for bootstrap 3.
+V1.0 is really just a asp.net mvc htmlhelper for bootstrap 3.

 Quick Start
 ----------